ucsb-cs16/f22/_lab/lab09.md

 due: 2022-12-06 14:00:00.00-8
 ---

+# Complete survey to help plan for the logistics of the final exam
+All students are required to complete this survey to get their assigned seat for the final: <https://forms.gle/t54c1jnyZdPdTmEk9>

 # Goals of this lab

 The goal of this lab is get more practice with recursion, linked-lists, and string functions.